Nadezhda von Meck: Personal views

-Nadezhda von Meck was a professed atheist, which was not unusual in aristocratic Russia in the 1870s.
+Von Meck was a professed atheist, which was not unusual in aristocratic Russia in the 1870s.
 Her fierce need for independence, on the other hand, was very unusual for a woman of the time.
 Her division between that and concern for her family resulted in contradictions between her beliefs and actions.
 Her views on affairs of the heart were strictly moral, but she did not believe in marriage as a social institution and regularly professed her hatred of it to Tchaikovsky.
 "You may think, my dear Pyotr Ilyich, that I am a great admirer of marriage," she wrote on 31 March 1878, "but in order that you not be mistaken in anything referring to myself, I shall tell you that I am, on the contrary, an irreconcilable enemy of marriages, yet when I discuss another person's situation, I consider it necessary to do so from his point of view."
 On another occasion, she stated more genially but no less forcefully, "The distribution of rights and obligations as determined by social laws I find speculative and immoral."

-Even with her views on matrimony, Nadezhda von Meck was resigned to it as a means of social stability and procreation, and her own marital experience may have forced her to recognize its benefits.
+Even with her views on matrimony, von Meck was resigned to it as a means of social stability and procreation, and her own marital experience may have forced her to recognize its benefits.
 This realization may have also been why she strove to marry off her children as soon as possible—to ensure their stability in the event of her demise.
 Even in marriage, though, she considered sexual relations between men and women to be mutual exploitation.
-Russian radical thinkers of the period, such as Nikolay Chernyshevsky and Dmitry Pisarev, espoused views not far removed from Nadezhda von Meck's.
+Russian radical thinkers of the period, such as Nikolay Chernyshevsky and Dmitry Pisarev, espoused views not far removed from hers.
 Both men considered marriage to be a pillar of bourgeois society and called for its abolition.
-Meck especially respected Pisarev's work, as well as 19th-century positivism in general.
+Von Meck especially respected Pisarev's work, as well as 19th-century positivism in general.